tkataras/Automatic-Cell-Counting-with-TWS/README.md

 ACCT will expect at least 2 classifiers to compare performance against for its validation step.

 # Creating Hand Placed Markers for Validation
 Hand count markers are created in ImageJ using the Point Selection Tool, available in the toolbar, and the ROI manager, which is under __Analyze >> Tools >> ROI Manager__.
 You can also type ROI Manager in the search bar and select it.
+You should also close __Trainable Weka Segmentation__ if you still have it open.

 1. Open an image and place one or two count markers
 2. Add the selections to the ROI manager
-3. Rename the new ROI with the image name (This is most easily done by using the following keyboard shortcuts: Ctrl+Shift+d -> Ctrl+c -> Ctrl+w -> right click the ROI and select Rename -> Ctrl+v -> Enter)
+3. Rename the new ROI with the image name (This is most easily done by using the following keyboard shortcuts: Ctrl+Shift+d -> Ctrl+c -> Ctrl+w -> right click the ROI and then select Rename -> Ctrl+v -> Enter)
 4. Continue selecting cell locations, peridocally updating via the Update button in the ROI Manager
-5. When all cells are selected, save in the [training_area/Validation_Hand_Counts](training_area/Validation_Hand_Counts) folder, or the [testing_area/Audit_Hand_Counts](testing_area/Audit_Hand_Counts) folder for the audit image set.
+5. When all cells are selected, save the .roi file in the [training_area/Validation_Hand_Counts](training_area/Validation_Hand_Counts) folder if placing markers for the validation images, or in the [testing_area/Audit_Hand_Counts](testing_area/Audit_Hand_Counts) folder for the audit image set.
+To do this select __More >> Save__ and navigate to the folder you wish to save the file in.
 6. Open a new image and repeat until all validation or audit images are counted.

 <img src = "figures/fijiMultiPoint.PNG">